-- the net value of a share plus where applicable an entry fee or - a fee in accordance with the specifics given in the appendices describing the sub-funds.
+- the net asset value of a share plus where applicable an entry fee or - a fee in accordance with the specifics given in the annexes describing the sub-funds.

-The valuation days, deadlines for receipt of subscription applications and deadlines for payment of subscriptions, and where applicable the minimum subscription amounts are described in the appendices detailing the sub-funds.
+The Valuation Days, deadlines for receipt of subscription applications and deadlines for payment of subscriptions, and where applicable the minimum subscription amounts are described in the annexes detailing the sub-funds.